Princess of the Night

-For the flower colloquially known as "Princess of the Night", see Epiphyllum oxypetalum.

 "Princess of the Night" is a single by British heavy metal band Saxon, featured as the opening track and single from their 1981 album Denim and Leather; the song was written as a group production of all five members of the band at the time: Peter "Biff" Byford, Steve Dawson, Pete Gill, Graham Oliver, and Paul Quinn.
-The lyrics of the song deal with narrator's affinity of a steam locomotive of the LMS Princess Royal Class.
+The lyrics of the song deal with the narrator's affinity of a steam locomotive of the LMS Princess Royal Class.

 The single itself peaked in its popularity at 57 on the UK Singles Chart.

 Background

-Saxon are from Barnsley, an industrial town in north-central England with several railways, which, according to singer Biff Byford, is famous for "bus scrapyards".
-Byford said, "Princess of the Night is a song about a steam train that ends up on the scrapyard."
+Saxon are from Barnsley, an industrial town in north-central England with several railways.
+According to singer Biff Byford, Barnsley is famous for "bus scrapyards".
+In 1981, Byford said, "Princess of the Night is a song about a steam train that ends up on the scrapyard."

+Later in 1981, Byford added, "Some time ago we used to park our van at Barry Island in Glamorgan.
+There's a huge compound there where they keep all the old steam trains that they don't use anymore.
+They're just left to rot and I suppose that upset us because they really were magnificent machines.
+Well you can't beat the days of steam can you?

+"Anyway, late at night if I couldn't sleep I used to look out at those ghostly engines and imagine them painted up and back in their glory.
+It's my romantic side coming out again."